Quick Summary

 'Chattermill's really helped us a lot to be able to unlock some of that unstructured feedback and identify drivers of customer experience positive and negative.'

 The key is assigning quantitative tags to qualitative feedback at scale to build your Voice of the Customer (VoC).
-Once established, distribute this data to those who can act – product managers, customer support leads, and operational teams.
+Once established, distribute this data to those who can act, whether that's product managers, customer support leads, or operational teams.

 When everyone works from that single source of truth, the result is not only a unified view of the customer but also a unified business.